yastn/yastn/docs/source/fpeps/initialization.rst

 Import and export PEPS
 ----------------------

-PEPS can be saved as Python dict after serialization by :meth:`yastn.tn.fpeps.Peps.save_to_dict` and deserialized back using :meth:`yastn.tn.fpeps.load_from_dict`.
+PEPS instances can be saved as Python dict after serialization by :meth:`yastn.tn.fpeps.Peps.save_to_dict`.
+This enables saving the PEPS structure, lattice geometry, and tensor data for storage or transfer.
+A PEPS object can later be deserialized back using :meth:`yastn.tn.fpeps.load_from_dict`.

 .. autofunction:: yastn.tn.fpeps.load_from_dict